peachpiecompiler/peachpie-docs/docs/php/unicode.md

 ### Concatenation

 The operator for the string concatenation (`.`) concatenates the given string values.
-It doesn't change their internal representation nor does it perform any implicit conversion.
-If one of the operands is a Unicode string and the other is a byte sequence, the operation is concatenated as it is, resulting in a string value consisting of both - Unicode text followed by a single byte sequence.
+If one of the operands is a Unicode string and the other is a byte sequence, the operands are concatenated as they are, resulting in a string value consisting of both - Unicode text followed by a byte sequence.

 ### String length